 Re-Examining the Role of Sticky Wages in the U.S. Great Contraction: A Multisectoral Approach

-We quantify the role of contractionary monetary shocks and nominal wage rigidities in the U.S. Great Contraction.
-In contrast to conventional wisdom, we find that the average economy-wide real wage varied little over 1929–33, although real wages rose significantly in some industries.
-Using a two-sector model with intermediates and nominal wage rigidities in one sector, we find that contractionary monetary shocks can account for only a quarter of the fall in GDP, and as little as a fifth at the trough.
-Intermediate linkages play a key role, as the output decline in our benchmark is roughly half as large as in a two-sector model without intermediates.
+We quantify the role of contradictory monetary shocks and wage rigidities in the U.S. Great Contraction.
+While the average economy-wide real wage varied little over 1929–33, real wages did rise significantly in some industries.
+We calibrate a two-sector model with intermediates to the 1929 U.S. economy, where wages in one sector adjust slowly.
+We find that nominal wage rigidities can account for less than a fifth of the fall in GDP over 1929–33.
+Intermediate linkages play a key role, as the output decline in our benchmark is roughly half as large as in our two-sector model without intermediates.

 Keywords: Great Depression, Sectoral Models, Sticky Wages.